dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   A non-writable variable declaration is augmented with a setter.
-(Instead, the author can declare a *non-augmenting* setter that goes alongside the implicit getter defined by the final variable.) _Non-writable variable declarations are any that does not introduce a setter, including non-`late`  `final` variables, `late final` variables with an initializer, and `const` variables._
+(Instead, the author can declare a *non-augmenting* setter that goes alongside the implicit getter defined by the final variable.) _A non-writable variable declaration is any that does not introduce a setter, including non-`late` `final` variables, `late final` variables with an initializer, and `const` variables._

 *   A non-final variable is augmented with a final variable.
 We don't want to leave the original setter in a weird state.